Are you excited about going to Europe? Looking for the prettiest cities in Europe?

 Contributed By: Kmfiswriting.com

-One of the prettiest cities in Western Europe is Amsterdam.
+One of Western Europe's prettiest cities is Amsterdam.
 Amsterdam is a very picturesque city with a lot to offer.
 There is beautiful architecture.
 There are lovely canal houses and canals.
 Moreover, the canal belt is listed as a UNESCO World Heritage Site.

 Explore the City

 When you walk through the city you feel as if you are going back in time.
-The city is beautiful in every season!
+This beautiful European city is perfect in every season!
 In summer, you can find gorgeous flowers along the canals.
 But, Amsterdam is pretty in winter too.
-Especially when it’s snowing, the city looks like a fairy tale!
+Especially when it's snowing, the city looks like a fairy tale!